If Bastion is the heart of the nation, then Necropolis is where its spirit lies

 Qualities: Coastal

 With one of the most literal names of all the regions of Highguard, Longbeach is home to several fishing villages and most of the chapters here make their living from the sea.
 It is perhaps best known for the port-town of Crown's Quay.
 Once a small fishing village called Westport, Crown’s Quay became notable as the preferred port for those wishing to travel to Anvil, and its docks were rebuilt by the military council in the early days of Empire.
 Legend also says that it was the place the Three Sisters, the founders of the Brass Coast, took ship.
 Despite its age and fame, it has never been especially prosperous as a trade port - although several attempts have been made to built lighthouses and to upgrade the quayside they have rarely amounted to significant change.
 One point of interest at Crown's Quay is the unassuming building that serves as the offices for overseeing the Imperial orc national Bourse Seat known as the Steel Fist.
 Every season, a fast ship belonging to the rulers of the Sarcophan Delves arrives at the Quayside to deliver a parcel of ilium as part of the trade deal negotiated by Empress Britta.
-Crow's Quay is also the site of the Kruidenkenner magazjin, a warehouse used by the Sarcophan herbalist and apothecary guild of the same name to trade cerulean mazzarine with the Empire.
+Crown's Quay is also the site of the Kruidenkenner magazjin, a warehouse used by the Sarcophan herbalist and apothecary guild of the same name to trade cerulean mazzarine with the Empire.

 Sanctuary Sand